-(It is not easy to do a NaNoWriMo but once you have started, you are in an exciting ride.
+(It is not easy to participate in a NaNoWriMo but once you have started, you are on an exciting ride.
 Cartoon source: http://theideagirlsays.wordpress.com.
 Copyright @ 2006 Debbie Ridpath Ohi)

 And worldwide, numbers of people participating in NaNoWriMo have been growing too:-

 2001: 5,000 participants and more than 700 winners

 2004: 42,000 participants and just shy of 6,000 winners

 2008: 119,301participants and 21,683 winners